IMMIGRATION PROPERTY INSPECTION REPORT

 A Property Inspection Report must be carried out by individuals who are suitably qualified to do so – all our assessors are qualified, we have been running for over 9 years and our reports are accepted 100% of the time.

 “Obtain an independent assessment of the number of rooms and occupants of the proposed accommodation.
 A report from a suitably qualified body certifying that a personal inspection has been carried out and giving details of accommodation inspected is usually acceptable for this purpose.
 Above all, the Entry Clearance officer must be satisfied that the accommodation will not become overcrowded within the definition of the Housing Act 1985 or that it will not contravene public health regulations.”

-Where a property may be overcrowded in its current state we will assist you in rearranging your living conditions for example who should share the room or which rooms should be shared to ensure you can still meet the required standard.
+If your property is overcrowded in its current state, we will assist you in rearranging your living conditions for example who should share the room or which rooms should be shared to ensure you can still meet the required standard.

 The Law (the boring bit) :

 Section 324 (part X of the Housing Act 1985 defines Overcrowding as: ” A dwelling is overcrowded for the purposes of this Part when the number of persons sleeping in the dwelling is such as to contraveneDefinition of

 (a) the standard specified in section 325 (the room standard), or

 (b) the standard specified in section 326 (the space standard).”